Nzaba/datasciencecom-r-tutorial/post/blogpost.md

 ![title](img/viewsbydate.png)

-Notice that `highViews` increase by year.
-This is not surprising, since the blog started to gather following after some time when it first started.
+Notice that `highViews` increases by year.
+This is not surprising, since blogs tend to have a higher number of followers compared to a time when they were first released.
 Now let's look at which words in the name of the recipe are correlated with `highViews`

 ![title](img/wordCounts.png)

-The recipe names with word stems *chicken*, *potato* and *salad* tend to be rated more, while *fn*, *span* and *class* tend be rated less.
-OK, finally let's train a model:
+The recipe names containing word stems *chicken*, *potato* and *salad* tend to be rated more, while *fn*, *span* and *class* tend be rated less.

+Now, we can finally train a predictive model!
+Let's use Random forest:

 ```r
 library(randomForest)